a-r-r-o-w/cogvideox-factory/README.md

 - Configure which GPUs to use for training: `GPU_IDS="0,1"`

-- Choose hyperparamters for training.
+- Choose hyperparameters for training.
 Let's try to do a sweep on learning rate and optimizer type as an example:

   ```bash
   LEARNING_RATES=("1e-4" "1e-3")